 Lower TCO with Multi-tenancy

 Multiple users execute their jobs using Spark applications provisioned inside a containerized multi-tenant cluster.
 Each Spark application can be configured, to either optimize for performance, cost savings or improve productivity.
 With a containerized multi-tenant model, users not only have the ability to control job isolation at the per-user or per-job level but also get a fair share of compute resources inside the cluster.
-The effective utilization of compute resources in this containerized multi-tenant environment leads to lower TCO.
+The effective utilization of computing resources in this containerized multi-tenant environment leads to lower TCO.

 Productivity Gains with Multi-tenancy